HawgBeat - Neighbors lands top grad transfer Destiny Slocum

 It will be the 5-foot-7 point guard will be immediately eligible as a graduate transfer.
 Arkansas will be Slocum's third school - in a third different major conference - during her collegiate career.

-Slocum was the No. 7 overall prospect in the country in the Class of 2016, according to ESPN, and originally committed to Neighbors when he was at Washington.
-When he took the Arkansas job, she flipped to Maryland.
+Slocum was a McDonald's All-American and the No. 7 overall prospect in the country in the Class of 2016, according to ESPN.
+She originally committed to Neighbors when he was at Washington, but flipped to Maryland when he took the Arkansas job.
 Following one season there, Slocum transferred to Oregon State, where she's been the last three years.

 After sitting out a year because of NCAA transfer rules, Slocum started every game and was the Beavers’ leading scorer in each of the last two seasons.
 During that stretch, she averaged 15.2 points on 45.2 percent shooting, while also contributing 3.2 rebounds and 4.6 assists per game.